wisemen-digital/vue-core/docs/components/radio-group/radio-group.md

 <BulletList
   :items="[
     {
-      description: 'When you want to allow users to select a single option from a short list of options.',
+      description: 'When you want to allow users to only select a single option.',
       variant: 'good',
     },
     {
-      description: 'When selecting an option is not required.',
+      description: 'When you want to allow users to select multiple options from a short list.',
       variant: 'bad',
-    },
-    {
-      description: 'When you want to allow users to select multiple options from a list.',
-      variant: 'bad',
       link: {
         label: 'Checkbox Group',
-        href: '/vue-core/components/checkbox/checkbox-group',
+        href: '/vue-core/components/checkbox-group/checkbox-group.html',
       },
     },
     {